JosePMarin/CV/Readme.md

  in folder ../scripts/

- -run build_repos.sh for dependencies installation -run build_app.sh for the program to build
+ -run build_repos.sh for dependencies installation -run appbuild.sh for the program to build
  -run exe.sh for run the executable (after building the program) -run test.sh for run the tests